 To examine the ipttl keyword follow this example:

-# kldload ipfw # sysctl net.inet.ip.fw.verbose=1 # Count all packets as the flow through # ipfw add 800 count ip from any to any # Count all packets with TTL of exactly 13 as the flow through # ipfw add 900 count ip from any to any ipttl 13 # Allow and log packets with TTL of exactly 13. # ipfw add 1000 allow log udp from any to any ipttl 13 # Count any other ip packets after the ipttl rule # ipfw add 1100 count ip from any to any
+# kldload ipfw # sysctl net.inet.ip.fw.verbose=1 # Count all packets as the flow through # ipfw add 800 count ip from any to any # Count all packets with TTL of exactly 13 as they enter em0. # ipfw add 900 count ip from any to any ipttl 13 # Allow and log packets with TTL of exactly 13 as they enter em0. # ipfw add 1000 allow log udp from any to any ipttl 13 # Just before the packet exits, the IP stack decrements the ttl, # so the following rule is also needed for the packet to exit out em1. # ipfw add 1050 allow log udp from any to any ipttl 12 # Count any other ip packets after the ipttl rule # ipfw add 1100 count ip from any to any

 Below is a sample run of ncat and hping3 commands to test the above rules: